MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/additional-office365-ip-addresses-and-urls.md

 - MOM160
 - BCS160
 ms.assetid:
-description: "Summary: The new endpoint Web services does not include a small number of endpoints for specific scenarios."
+description: "Summary: The new endpoint Web service does not include a small number of endpoints for specific scenarios."
 hideEdit: true
 ---

-# Additional Office 365 IP Addresses and URLs not included in the web services
+# Additional endpoints not included in the Office 365 IP Address and URL Web service

-Some network endpoints were previously published and have not been included in the web services.
-The web services scope is network endpoints that are required for connectivity from an end user of Office 365 across an enterprise perimeter network.
+Some network endpoints were previously published and have not been included in the [Office 365 IP Address and URL Web service](office-365-ip-web-service.md).
+The Web service scope is network endpoints that are required for connectivity from a user of Office 365 across an enterprise perimeter network.
 This currently does not include:

 1. Network connectivity that may be required from a Microsoft datacenter to a customer network (inbound hybrid server network traffic)
 2. Network connectivity from servers on a customer network across the enterprise perimeter (outbound server network traffic)